 Since 2016, 35 inmates have died at the Oklahoma County jail.
+The poor design of the building has likely contributed to that problem.

 In each two-tiered jail pod, a guard sits in glassed-in room overlooking the area—but the guard can’t see into every cell.
 There’s only a small, rectangular window at the top of each heavy metal cell door.